 The risk adjustment approach used in the model for the SRR was adapted from CMS' Standardized Hospitalization Ratio (SHR) and CMS' Hospital-Wide Readmission (HWR) measure.
 The regression model used to compute a facility's "expected" number of readmissions for the SRR measure contains many factors thought to be associated with readmission event rates.
-Specifically, the model adjusts for age, sex, diabetes, duration of end-stage renal disease (ESRD), body mass index (BMI) at start of dialysis, past-year comorbidities, length of the index discharge hospital stay, and the presence of a high-risk diagnosis (defined below) at index discharge.
+Specifically, the model adjusts for age, sex, diabetes, duration of ESRD, BMI at start of dialysis, past-year comorbidities, length of the index discharge hospital stay, and the presence of a high-risk diagnosis (defined below) at index discharge.
 In addition, the model adjusts for the effect of the discharging hospital (via random effects).
 Below are details on the SRR's risk adjustors: